What is a Hammer Toe?

 Considering surgery can be intimidating.
 Foot surgery including hammer toe surgery is not supposed to be painful during recovery.
 When the skin and the soft tissues are handled with care and focus, most patients experience little to no pain immediately after surgery and throughout the recovery period.
 Dr. Soomekh takes great care and focus to minimize the chance of postoperative pain.
 The goal of hammer toe surgery is to realign and straighten the toe, alleviate pain, allow a return to normal shoes, and allow a return to all activities.
 Most procedures allow for immediate walking and a return to work while wearing a special shoe or walking boot.
 Dr. Soomekh performs the procedures in an outpatient setting at state of the art facilities.

-Some Facts to Consider:
+Some Facts to Consider about hammer toe treatment:

 There are many different procedures and techniques to repair a hammer toe deformity.
 It is the responsibility of the surgeon to investigate each specific aspect of the hammer toe for each individual patient in order to formulate the proper procedure for repair.
 Dr. Soomekh will use the information gained from the patient’s symptoms, age, activity level, lifestyle goals, the severity of the deformity, the clinical examination, the patient’s gait, and the x-rays, to make a recommendation on the proper procedure.